This quick and easy Instant Pot Chicken Enchilada Soup is a delicious shortcut dump-everything recipe that’s on the table in less than 30 minutes.

 - 2 boneless, skinless chicken breasts

-- 2 cans (15 oz) black beans, drained, rinsed
+- 2 cans (15 ounces, each) black beans, well-drained and rinsed

 - 2 cups frozen corn

-- Shredded Mexican cheese
+- Shredded Mexican cheese, if desired, for topping

-- Chopped fresh cilantro
+- Chopped fresh cilantro, if desired, for topping

-- Remove chicken breasts from soup and dice or shred.
-Return chicken to soup and stir in black beans and corn.
+- Remove the chicken breasts from the soup and dice or shred the meat.
+Return the chicken to the soup in the cooking pot.